ShellCode33/EmbeddedSystemHardening/README.md

 For a better security level with SSH we have to disable password authentication.
 From now, we will always connect using the SSH key.
 Enter the `menuconfig -> System Configuration` and untick "Enable root login with password".

 ### Binary protections
 In the menuconfig, it is possible to enable binary protections by going to `Build-options` and then activate all three options under `*** Security Hardenning Option ***`.
 You should set those options to the maximum level of security unless it significantly affects the performance or throw compilation errors.
+**fstack-protector** emit extra code to check for buffer overflows by adding canaries onto the stack.
+Setting it  to ALL will protect all functions.
+**RELRO (RELocation Read Only)** is a security measure which makes some binary sections read-only.
+Setting it to FULL will make the Global Offset Table read-only preventing from GOT overwrite attack.
+**Forfity_source** add additional checks to detect buffer-overflows.
+Setting it to AGRESSIVE will add checks at compile-time and at run-time

 ### Seccomp